-In Ayurveda, the intake of iced beverages is considered to be detrimental to the digestion.
+In Ayurveda, the intake of iced beverages is considered to be detrimental to digestion.
 The thought behind this is that you are literally putting out the digestive fire with these cold liquids while shocking the system.
-Also the cold quality is quite constricting and will inhibit the flow of essential digestive enzymes and cause blockages in the GI tract.
+Also, the cold quality is quite constricting and will inhibit the flow of essential digestive enzymes and food, creating blockages and stagnation in the GI tract.

-In contrast, the sipping of warm water throughout the day not only increases digestion, but also helps to flush out unwanted toxins throughout the body.
+In contrast, sipping warm water throughout the day not only increases digestion but also helps to flush out unwanted toxins throughout the body.
 If this sounds boring to you, add a little fresh lemon juice and honey and enhance the digestive fire even greater while creating a tasty treat!

 Did you know it is not only what you eat that is important, but HOW you eat it?
 Eating should be made a sacred time of the day when you get to sit down, relax and bring awareness to yourself and your food.
 If possible try to find a quiet place and avoid excessive conversation, television, computers, loud music, and even reading at this time.
 This should be made a time to observe, savor and appreciate each bite of food as you eat.

-Ayurveda offers a wide variety of options when it comes to Agni (digestive fire) kindling spices.
+Ayurveda offers a wide variety of options when it comes to digestion-promoting spices.
 These culinary spices are a great way to add some variety to your meals while also possessing many hidden healing properties.

-Warming spices such as cumin, turmeric, ginger, fennel, fenugreek, coriander, cardamom, clove, cinnamon and black pepper are great for sparking the digestive fire, burning toxins and warding off signs of indigestion, such as gas and bloating.
-They can be added to any meal such as soups, stews, smoothies, meat dishes, stir fries and veggie sautés.
+Warming spices such as cumin, turmeric, ginger, fennel, fenugreek, coriander, cardamom, clove, cinnamon, and black pepper are great for sparking the digestive fire (Agni), burning toxins, and warding off signs of indigestion, such as gas and bloating.
+They can be added to any meal such as soups, stews, smoothies, rice dishes, quinoa dishes, meat dishes, stir-fries, veggie sautés, kitchari, dal, porridge, and oatmeal.

 6. Hooray for Yoga!

-With innumerable health benefits such as increasing circulation, massaging vital organs, detoxifying the body and detoxifying the mind, you can see why the practice of Yoga will also increase your digestive force.
-And don’t worry, you do not need to be able to touch your toes or do a perfect back bend to reap the benefits of this science.
-There are a multitude of modifications for each posture to make them appropriate for each body type and level of experience.
+With innumerable health benefits such as increasing circulation, massaging vital organs, detoxifying the body, and detoxifying the mind, you can see why the practice of Yoga will also increase your digestive force.
+And don’t worry, you do not need to be able to touch your toes or do a perfect backbend to reap the benefits of this science.
+There are countless modifications for each posture to make them appropriate for each body type and level of experience.